This Leftover Turkey Pho Recipe is ready in under 15 minutes but you’d never know it. It has huge depth of flavor, just like traditional Pho.

 Whether you call it faux, fa or play it safe by calling it Vietnamese Noodle Soup, it’s tasty stuff.
 But I don’t usually make it at home because the traditional authentic Pho relies on a time-consuming process, which you can read about over here.

-Instead of that long version, I wanted to do a quick and easy soup that uses up your leftover turkey from Thanksgiving.
+Instead of that long version, I wanted to do a quick and easy soup that uses up your leftover roasted turkey from Thanksgiving.
 So I sped things up by scorching some aromatics in a pot (rather than roasting them slowly) and then adding broth to them to extract the flavor.

 The result is a rich and flavorful broth to which you add your leftover turkey to warm through.
-And then you serve it with soaked rice noodles and all the usual fixings like cilantro and/or basil, lime, chilies and bean sprouts.
+And then you serve it with soaked rice noodles and all the usual fixings like cilantro and/or basil, lime, chilies, and bean sprouts.

 If you don’t have leftover turkey, use leftover chicken or rotisserie chicken.
 You can instead turn this into a beef pho by using beef broth and adding very thinly sliced raw beef instead of the turkey.
 It will cook through in the same amount of time.
 Easy!

 Delicious Flavor In Less Time